inexorgame-obsolete/wiki-mirror/Particle-System.md

  * Pulsar: like Gravity Point, but with a pulsing gravity force
  * Black Hole: like Gravity Point, but particles within a radius get culled
 * Collision
- * Geometry Collision: Particles collide with the geometry - because SauerFork uses an octree based geometry, the collision detection is not that expensive
+ * Geometry Collision: Particles collide with the geometry - because Inexor uses an octree based geometry, the collision detection is not that expensive
 * Culling
  * Bounding Box Culling: Deletes particles which leaves the given region
  * Geometry Culling: Deletes particles which collides with the geometry